potato-tf/MGE-VScript/README.md

 ### Database
 - Database tracking uses [VScript-Python Interface](https://github.com/potato-tf/VPI) to send data from vscript to python through the filesystem.
+    - Open `tf/scripts/vscripts/mge/cfg/config.nut` and set `ELO_TRACKING_MODE` from 1 to 2
+    - Open `tf/scripts/vscripts/mge/vpi/vpi.nut` and update line 13, change `return "";` to a random unique string.
+Treat this like a password.
     - Install Python 3.10 or newer if you don't already have it
     - Install MySQL (recommended) or SQLite
     - Install the `aiomysql` module